Hyundai Motor swings to quarterly loss as engine issues batter earnings

 SEOUL (Reuters) - South Korea's Hyundai Motor Co 005380.KS said on Monday it swung to a net loss for July-September, missing market estimates by a wide margin, as costs related to engine quality issues and recalls smashed what would otherwise have been strong earnings.

-Hyundai, the world's fifth-biggest automaker when combined with affiliate Kia Motors Corp 000270.KS, reported a net loss of 336 billion won ($297.72 million).
+Hyundai, the world's fifth-biggest automaker when combined with affiliate Kia Motors Corp 000270.KS, reported a net loss of 336 billion won (228 million pounds).
 The average of 12 analyst estimates complied by Refinitiv was 1.2 trillion won in profit.

 The automaker said it booked 2.1 trillion won to cover charges related to engine defects that increased the risk of stalling and fire.
 The years-long quality problems have cost Hyundai and Kia nearly $5 billion and left the pair subject to a probe by U.S. authorities over the manner of their recalls.